 Dr Pascual has been selected as part of the Clinician Scientist Career Development by the American Academy of Orthopedic Surgeons.
 Rosemont, Chicago, Sept 19 2015

-Dr. Pascual-Garrido was selected to present her novel data on cartilage wear in patients with abnormal hip morphology at the prestigious AAHKS (American Association of Hip and Knee Surgeons) meeting in Dallas, November, 2017.
+Dr. Pascual-Garrido, MD, PhD was selected to present her novel data on cartilage wear in patients with abnormal hip morphology at the prestigious AAHKS (American Association of Hip and Knee Surgeons) meeting in Dallas, November, 2017.
 Her data shows that hip morphology defines the pattern of articular cartilage wear.
 Hip FAI Cam type, combined pathology, higher BMI, age and longer chronicity of pain was associated with significant more cartilage wear in the hip.